 Food Prices in Georgia in 2024 – What You Can Expect

-One of the best things about visiting Georgia was eating out and trying the diverse Georgian cuisine.
+In fact one of the best things about visiting Georgia for me was eating out and trying the diverse Georgian cuisine.
 It was also one of the best ways to be immersed and learn about Georgian culture.
 Georgian people are known to be extremely hospital and food plays a pivotal role in expressing their hospitality.

 The great thing about dining out in Georgia is that it is extremely affordable and there a range of options that cater to different budgets.